serverless/components/templates/tencent-eggjs/README_EN.md

 ### 4. Test

-Use the following command to test REST API and check the response:
+Use the following command to test the REST API and check the response:

 ```shell
 $ curl -X GET https://service-p0mbr9ho-1251556596.gz.apigw.tencentcs.com/release/users